FEMA COVID-19 Funeral Expense Reimbursement Policy

 Applicants may receive awards for funeral costs up to $9,000 for each COVID-19 related death up to a maximum award of $35,500.
 Award determinations may take into account Lost Wages Supplemental Payment Assistance (LWA)up to $1,800.
 If applicants are eligible for more than $33,700, FEMA will work with the state to determine the amount of LWA funds the applicant received.

 The deceased may only appear on one application.
-If multiple individuals contributed to the payment of funeral expense, they must apply together
+If multiple individuals contributed to the payment of funeral expenses, they must apply together

 For more information regarding the FEMA COVID-19 program, visit one of the resources listed below or contact your local FEMA office.